pmcmd/salt-gitfs-tutorial/README.md

 I wanted to see how quickly I could step through the saltstack gitfs walkthrough.

 From the: https://docs.saltstack.com/en/latest/topics/tutorials/gitfs.html in the gitfs backend walkthrough there is a section called "SIMPLE CONFIGURATION".
-It states that you only require to change 2 things but this may be hard if you are starting out from scratch (might be challenging noobies).
+It states that you only require to change 2 things but this may be hard if you are starting out from scratch (might be challenging for noobies).

 I have seen some articles with people having some trouble with it: